What Services Do Concrete Companies Offer?

 Concrete Reinforcement

-Contractors often add grids of steel bars or mesh before pouring concrete.
-The added reinforcement withstands stress from heavy loads and vibrations.
+Contractors often add grids of steel bars, rods, or mesh before pouring concrete.
+Reinforcement increases concrete’s strength and resistance to daily strains and heavy loads.

 Concrete Repair